 - You’ll graduate with the support of your mentors, a growing alumni network, and lifetime access to the career center.

 Compare apples to apples.

 If you’re deciding among several schools, be sure you’re comparing the right numbers when you look at the finances.
 The cost of tuition, fees, housing and other expenses varies from school to school, and financial aid offers vary, too.
-The only accurate way to compare them side by side is to look at your net price at each school — the amount you’ll pay out of pocket after you’ve been awarded financial aid.
-Our cost comparison worksheet may help, and so can your financial aid advisor.
+The only accurate way to compare them side by side is to look at your net price at each school — the amount you’ll pay out of pocket after you’ve been offered financial aid.
+Our cost comparison worksheet may help, and so can your financial aid counselor.